viac92/Pokedex_API/README.md

 ## Possible Improvements

-I chose to use Rust for this project despite my limited experience with the language.
-Previously, I contributed to an [open-source project](https://github.com/Datagen-Project/Datagen-Substrate-Grant) using Rust for several months.
-Although I have much to learn, I am excited about the capabilities and potential of Rust.

 For this project, I aimed to keep things straightforward and avoid unnecessary complexity.
 Here are some improvements I would make if this were a real world application:

 - Code Organization: I would use modules to better separate and organize the code, enhancing maintainability and readability.